Home Visions

 Dumbarton Harbour

-Worth pointing out these aren't the finalised designs.
-Cooper Cromar have been switching and swatching colours around and designs could alter on the outcomes of the planning enquiry, scheduled for October.
-Blonde buffed brickwork is now to be used in part of the scheme as all red would have been too much.
+Official site This scheme has been blocked by the Council, who claim loss of sight lines to Dumbarton Rock, poor accessability and lack of car parking.
+Blonde buffed brickwork was to be used in part of the scheme as all red would have been too much.
 The penthouses will be in aluminium/zinc or similar to lighten appearance.
 It's all disappointingly cheap.
 In context though it's way beyond anything else in Dumbarton and comparable to the stuff they chuck up in Glasgow/Edinburgh, even docklands.
 This is just the first phase.
 The brownfield land snaking round the river to the rock will house commercial/retail and further residential.
-Needs a bridge to connect up.
+Necessitating a bridge to connect up.

-Dumbarton Harbour Dumbarton Harbour
+Dumbarton Harbour Dumbarton Harbour Dumbarton Harbour Dumbarton Harbour

 Homes for the Future (Phase 2)